 Sustainable landscaping uses multiple management strategies that seek to reduce negative impacts on the environment while maintaining aesthetically pleasing landscapes.
-Come join us to learn management strategies and practices that you can implement to provide beautiful, functional and environmentally friendly landscapes for your customers.
-Topics include: how to deal with nuisance wildlife and effective ways to attract and support pollinators in managed landscapes, troubleshooting common diseases of perennials in the landscape, taming the top troublesome insect and mite pests of woody landscape plants, and early season weed management.
+Join us via GoToWebinar to learn management strategies and practices that you can implement to provide beautiful, functional and environmentally friendly landscapes for your customers.
+Attendees can choose to attend either of these half-day sessions, or the entire two-day program.

 Pesticide & Professional Credits

 For EACH DAY, 2 pesticide contact hours for categories 29, 36, and Applicators License.

 Association credits: 3 ISA, 3 SAF (cat 1), 3 CFE, 1 MCH, 1 MCA, and 1 MCLP available for each day.

 |8:30 AM||Effective Ways to Attract And Support Pollinators in Managed Landscapes